awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MetricsConfigurations`  <a name="cfn-s3-bucket-metricsconfigurations"></a>
 Specifies a metrics configuration for the CloudWatch request metrics \(specified by the metrics configuration ID\) from an Amazon S3 bucket\.
 If you're updating an existing metrics configuration, note that this is a full replacement of the existing metrics configuration\.
 If you don't include the elements you want to keep, they are erased\.
-For more information, see [ PUT Bucket metrics](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTMetricConfiguration.html) in the *Amazon Simple Storage Service API Reference*\.
+For more information, see [ PUT Bucket metrics](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTMetricConfiguration.html) in the *Amazon S3 API Reference*\.
 *Required*: No
 *Type*: List of [MetricsConfiguration](aws-properties-s3-bucket-metricsconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)